Personal Injury

 • Which insurance companies are involved?

-• Is the case in arbitration?
+• Is your case in arbitration?
 If so, who is the arbitrator?

 • Is the case before a judge?
 Who is the judge?